Atrix256/SampleZoo/contributing.md

 Feel free to add your own name to the appropriate section with your pull request.

+If you are making a code change, also feel free to add your name as a contributor to whatever files you modify.

 ## Non Code Contributions

 Both code and non code contributions are valued by this project.